 Although Michael had a successful job as a computer game programmer in Los Angeles, he was experiencing crippling depression, panic, and enough stress to induce early symptoms of a heart attack.
 All by the age of 26.

 In a moment of desperation, he was alone on his knees, begging the universe, if it could hear him, for help.
 The help came.
-Michael learned meditation from a group of (non-Buddhist) monks and immediately began to experience a deep calm, relaxation and a new-found ease connecting with people.
+Michael learned meditation from a group of monks, though not Buddhist, and immediately began to experience a deep calm, relaxation and a new-found ease connecting with people.

-Instead of thinking “Grr, life is so unfair,” he was living from a state of gratitude, amazement, peacefulness and appreciation.
-He was happier at work and making more money due to feeling confident about his worth and negotiating his raises.
+Instead of thinking “Grr, life is so unfair, complain, complain!” and experiencing pain, he was living from a state of gratitude, amazement, peacefulness and appreciation.
+He felt more content, was happier at work and people became relaxed around him.

 Every once and awhile, he began to have mystical experiences that made him realize there was more to reality than what he was told by scientists yet hinted at by mystics.
 Like dissolving into the universe; experiencing a profound self-love, peace and acceptance; noticing himself apart from body and thoughts.

 After five years of radical personal transformation, Michael wanted to get to the bottom of it all, to see where it would all lead.
 Was enlightenment next?
 What was enlightenment?
 And what was after that?

 Michael decided the only way to know for sure was to dedicate his life to this inner discovery.
 He took vows to be a monk and devoted his next 5½ years to this singular pursuit, finding himself teaching in three countries with his monk peers.

 Michael did uncover the underlying fabric of creation, The Infinite, and yet struggled with how to make it relevant to the people he once left behind.